bloqhead/patternloader/ReadMe.md

 4. Start writing your design pattern HTML in the files generated in step 3
 3. To display your patterns, open `index.php` in your web browser

+## Personalization
+We use this for our projects, thus we've styled it a bit to match our own company colors.
+If you would rather have the default styles, simply remove the `bigsea` class from the body in `index.php`.

 ## Credits
 Front-End Web Developer [Daryn St. Pierre](http://bigseadesign.com/team/daryn-st-pierre) and Lead Developer [James Sylvanus](http://bigseadesign.com/team/james-sylvanus) with [Big Sea Design](http://bigseadesign.com) in sunny St. Petersburg Florida.